ClassFeatureWatermark/ClassFeatureWatermark/README.md

 - `other_defense.py`: Implements WRK and other removal attacks.
 - `test_acc_fid_w_acc.py`: Evaluates substitute models before and after WRK.
 - `plot_shift_output.py`: Visualizes label clustering and t-SNE plots.

+Besides, it can also execute SOTA black-box watermarks:
+- 'train_with_entangled_wateramrk.py': Train a EWE-watermarked model.
+- 'train_with_mea_defender.py: Train a Mea-defender-watermarked model.
+- 'train_with_MBW.py': Train a MBW-watermarked model.
+- 'train_on_poisoned_set.py': Train with backdoor methods, e.g., Blend, BadNet.

 ## How to Run
 This project can be executed using the `run.py` file, which automates the training, watermarking, and attack processes.